 In 1960, we moved our corporate offices to our present location on Rock Island Boulevard in Enid.
 In 1965, we hauled our first load to Mexico, and in 1988 we made our first delivery to Canada.
 Groendyke is still family owned.
 Family members make up most of the board, and John D. Groendyke, son of founder Harold Groendyke, serves as Chairman.

-Over the years, our care and concern for customers, the motoring public and our employees has gained Groendyke notoriety as a leader in safety.
+Over the years, our care and concern for customers, the motoring public and our employees has gained Groendyke attention as a leader in safety.
 A founding member of National Tank Truck Carriers, we are the only carrier to win its North American Safety Champion Award for best overall safety record and program in the country eight times.
 Our first win came in 1973, followed by our second win in 1975.
 Groendyke also won in 1990, 1991, 1999, 2000, 2016 and 2018.
 We’ve also won numerous American Trucking Associations safety awards, including Safety Director of the Year, and hundreds of state, insurance and industry awards for safety and service.

 In 2019, Groendyke expanded its footprint into the Southeast with the acquisition of McKenzie Tank Lines, a family-owned carrier based in Tallahassee, Fla.
+And in 2022, Groendyke acquired Georgia Tank Lines, expanding Groendyke's footprint to the Atlanta metropolitan area.

 Today, with 40 terminals in 15 states, Groendyke Transport is the fourth-largest tank-truck carrier in the United States.
 We haul more than 435,000 loads annually of chemicals, acids, fuels, lubricants, flour, and vegetable oils throughout the United States, Canada, and Mexico.